Scroll Embossed - Imperial

 Bowls can also have the Hobstar and Tassle back which is shown in the two photos above.
 This bowl with the Hobstar and Tassle back pattern measures 7 inches across and are predominantly found in purple.
 A green or marigold version would be a rare find.
 Plates with a Hobstar and Tassle back are not known and would be a rare find.
 Bowls with Hobstar and Tassle exteriors and plain interiors are known.

 Scroll Embossed compotes are found in three sizes.
 The large size, shown above left, has the Eastern Star on the exterior and an octagonal foot.
 The middle size, above center, usually referred to as small, has a round foot and a plain exterior.
 The smallest size (right), called a miniature as it is a little more than three inches tall, also has a round foot and plain exterior, usually round but occasionally ruffled.
-These three compotes are found in marigold and purple.
-The large Eastern Star compote has also been found in clambroth and a violet blue, but only rarely.
+Large are easily found in amethyst and marigold but are quite scarce in clambroth, pink, Vaseline, and violet blue.
+Small are easily found in amethyst, a little harder to find in amber, green or marigold and quite scarce in blue, lavender, smoke or violet blue.
+Miniature are easily found in amethyst, but are quite scarce in green or lavender.